Nosa-Drexx/AlgoData/ReadMe.md

 ## ❗ Disclaimer

-Links referenced in files are courtsery of <a href="https://frontendmasters.com/" target="_blank">Frontend Masters</a> instructors
+Links referenced in files are courtesy of <a href="https://frontendmasters.com/" target="_blank">Frontend Masters</a> instructors

 ### 📌 status